meme-es/tic-tac-toe/README.md

 - Aquaint your self with knowledge on how console games work
 - Install the game using the main executble file
 - Two players

+### Starting and Ending the game:
+#### Starting:
+##### Windows users
+    - Open the windows console using window + r
+    - Type cmd in the run space proveded
+    - Clear screen with the cls command
+    - Type main (The executable file) for the game to start
+##### Mac/Linux users
+    - Open the terminal
+    - Make sure you are in the directory where the game is
+    - Type main (The executable file) the will start

+#### Exiting:
+    To end the game, just exit the Termial/Console

 ### Playing Tic-Tac-Toe
 - The game will prompt the first player in put their character ie "X" or "O" which is in this case termed as a move
 - The second user will be prompted to